hackforla/internship-website-design-system/CONTRIBUTING.md

 ## Code Standards

-This section outlines how to build new components in the TWE Design System using Material 3 as a **design baseline**, while implementing and maintaining our own production-ready token and component architecture.
+This section explains the standard process for building new components in the TWE Design System.
+Material 3 is used as a visual reference, while all tokens, styles, and implementation details are defined and maintained in this repository.

-### Design source of truth
+### Design Reference (Figma)
 - Material 3 Design Kit (Figma) is used to understand:
-  - Component anatomy
+  - Review component structure
-  - States (default, hover, focus, disabled, error, etc.)
+  - Understand States (default, hover, focus, disabled, error, etc.)
   - Variants and behavior

-- The Figma Theme Builder is used to visualize themes and export reference values.
+- The Figma Material Theme Builder is used to:
+  - Preview themes and color systems
+  - Export reference values for inspection

-  - The exported JSON is a **reference**, not a direct source of truth for runtime code.
+- The exported JSON is used only as a reference and is not directly consumed by the codebase.

 ### Token workflow
 - All design tokens live in `docs/components/sass/abstracts/`.
 - Tokens are defined in `tokens.scss`.
-- Tokens are **semantic and component-scoped**, not raw values.
+- Tokens represent component-level values, not raw design values.
 - Tokens may reference existing values from `variables.scss` where appropriate.
-- New components should add their tokens to `tokens.scss` rather than creating ad-hoc values inside component files.
+- New components should define tokens instead of hardcoding values in component SCSS.

 Example:
 ```scss